-Approve Resolution No. 25-25-5505.
+Approve Resolution No. 25-5505 as recommended by JPACT and MPAC.
 Approval of the resolution endorses the Locally Preferred Alternative adopted by the City of Portland and directs staff to prepare amendments to the 2023 Regional Transportation Plan to reflect the Montgomery Park Streetcar Extension LPA for consideration by JPACT and the Metro Council in 2026.